oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
-It is a C++ library.
+RE2 is a fast, safe, thread-friendly alternative to backtracking regularexpression engines like those used in PCRE, Perl, and Python.
+It is a C++library.

-**URL**
+**More Information**

 https://github.com/google/re2